raczben/tco_study/README.md

 ## Single-cycle failings

-First let's show some simple approach, which doesn't need deep FPGA knowledge.
-Altough, we will see that these implementation cannot fulfill these hard timing requirements.
-And finally we will use multicycle constraint in the next chapter.
+First, let's show some simple approaches, which don't need deep FPGA knowledge.
+Altough, we will see that these implementations cannot fulfill these challenging timing requirements.
+And finally we will use a multicycle constraint in the next chapter.

-In this chapter all output has the following output delay constraint: (See previous chapter for details)
+In this chapter all outputs have the following output delay constraints: (See previous chapter for details)

 ```tcl
 #create the output maximum delay for the data output from the